mikepthomas/projects/_posts/printer-klipper-firmware.md

 Then recompile klipper for the MCU (See above)

 > [!WARNING]
-> I have retried these steps recently, however the issue in the GitHub issue still persists.
+> I have retried these steps recently, however the problem in the GitHub issue still persists.
-> Maybe a new fix that will work will make it's way into Klipper some day...
+>
+> Since Klipper no longer uses GitHub issues for it's issue tracker, [I have created a post in config-support Channel on Discord](https://discord.com/channels/431557959978450984/1412458895254749366/1412458895254749366).

 # KlipperScreen Fix